-This website has detailed information about getting an initial F-1 or J-1 visa.
-Continuing students or scholars should see OIE's Renewing Visa website for Continuing Students and Scholars for information on renewing visas.
+This website has detailed information about how to obtain an initial F-1 or J-1 visa.
+If you are a continuing student or scholar at Georgia Tech, please see OIE's Renewing Visa website for Continuing Students and Scholars for information on renewing visas.

-The U.S. State Department’s website has detailed information explaining the requirements for applying for an F-1 visa or J-1 visa.
+The U.S. Department of State's website provides detailed information explaining the requirements for applying for an F-1 visa or J-1 visa.
 You are eligible to apply for a visa up to 120 days before the Program Start Date listed on your I-20/DS-2019.
 Please note, wait times for visa appointments differ, so please plan accordingly based on the embassy or consulate where you will apply.
-You can find average visa wait times at the State Department's website.
+You can find average visa wait times at the U.S. Department of State's website.

 Preparing for Your Appointment